Pitching Mechanics Analysis

 Flat Arm Syndrome

-issues as a
+elbow issues being a

-However, I have recently started using a
+However, I have recently coined and started using a

 more descriptive term...